Dhanu (month)

-Dhanu, Dhanus or Dhanurmas (धनुर्मास) is a month in the Hindu calendar, Malayalam calendar and others.
+Dhanu, Dhanus or Dhanurmasa (धनुर्मास) is a month in the Hindu calendar, Malayalam calendar and others.
 It corresponds to the zodiacal sign of Sagittarius, and overlaps with approximately the second half of December and about the first half of January in the Gregorian calendar.

 Other names

 In Vedic texts, the Dhanus month is called Sahas (IAST: Sahas), but in these ancient texts it has no zodiacal associations.
 The solar month of Dhanu overlaps with its lunar month Pausha, in Hindu lunisolar calendars.
 The Dhanu marks the winter season for the Indian subcontinent.
 It is preceded by the solar month of Vṛścika, and followed by the solar month of Makara.

-The Dhanus month is called Margali in the Tamil Hindu calendar.
+The Dhanus month is called Margazhi in the Tamil Hindu calendar.
 The ancient and medieval era Sanskrit texts of India vary in their calculations about the duration of Dhanus, just like they do with other months.
 For example, the Surya Siddhanta calculates the duration of Vṛścika to be 29 days, 7 hours, 37 minutes and 36 seconds.
 In contrast, the Arya Siddhanta calculates the duration of the Vṛścika to be 29 days, 8 hours, 24 minutes and 48 seconds.